tranlm/tdR/README.md

 R CMD INSTALL cdmApple
 ```

-### CRAN
+### Download
-Alternatively, the package is available for download and can be installed within R using
+Alternatively, the package is available for download.
+Safari unzips the compressed folder, and will usually add a suffix to the name.
+The package can then be install with the command
 ```
-install.packages("cdmApple_0.0.0.9000.tar.gz")
+R CMD INSTALL cdmApple-master-XXXX
 ```

+where XXXX is the suffix added to the folder name.